What can happen if I’m behind in my rent?

-You can cancel this notice by paying all the rent that you owe within 14 days after you get the notice.
+You can cancel this by paying all the rent that you owe within 14 days after you get the notice.
 You must pay within 7 days if you rent by the day or week.
-If you don't pay what you owe, your landlord can apply to the Landlord and Tenant Board to evict you.
+If you don’t pay what you owe, your landlord can apply to the to you.

 If your rent is often late

 If you are often late with your rent, your landlord might give you a different notice, called Notice to End your Tenancy at the End of the Term (Form N8).
 Your landlord would check the box called, “You have persistently paid your rent late.”

 There is no exact definition of what “persistently” paying rent late means.
 It can depend on many things, including how late the rent was paid, and how often the rent was late over what length of time.